lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 * Implementation tickets are created to cover package creation.
 * The package is migrated to the `LSST organization on GitHub`_, if not already there.
+* The package must have a descriptive README file at the root level, describing how it fits into the Science Pipelines infrastructure.
 * An audit is done of any dependencies with a focus on identifying implied dependencies.

+If the package in the RFC already exists, you must also complete these steps before the RFC can be adopted:

+* Demonstrate that the package documentation can build and be linked from a branch of the `Science Pipelines docs`_ (see :ref:`package_and_pipeline_docs` for how to do this)`.

 Packages that will not be distributed as part of a release do not require an RFC.